NEW YORK – Drivers across the U.S. paid more for gas every day this week, and it looks like they could pay a little more before pump prices level off.

 The price of oil has been around $80 a barrel or more for over a week.
 Crude's been rising as the dollar has weakened against the euro.
 Since oil is priced in dollars, it becomes more attractive to foreign investors as the dollar falls.
 Higher oil prices mean refiners have to pay more for crude to make gasoline and other refined products.

-Benchmark crude rose $1.08 to $82.75 a barrel in Friday midday trading on the New York Mercantile Exchange as the dollar lost ground against the euro again.
+Benchmark crude rose 99 cents to settle at $82.66 a barrel on the New York Mercantile Exchange.

 It's not clear how much longer oil prices will continue to rise in the short term.
 Supplies remain abundant and energy analysts Cameron Hanover say crude is overbought.
 Oil rose above $84 a barrel on Thursday only to settle below $82 as the dollar briefly rose against the euro.